-7 Best Eco-friendly Flip Flops Made with Recycled & Natural Materials
+6 Eco Flip Flops Brands Using Recycled & Natural Materials

-Helping the environment, and yourself, starts with investing in a pair of high-quality, durable, eco-friendly flip flops.
+Helping the environment, and yourself, can start with investing in a pair of high-quality, durable, eco-friendly flip flops.

 This may yield a higher price tag.
 Even though we should always be cognizant of what we leave behind on the beach, perhaps a heftier price tag will make us less careless.